FitzHawk/RandomExperiments/README.md

 # RandomExperiments

-This is just a repository used to document my testing and learning about various technologies.
+This is just a repository used to document testing and learning about various technologies.
 Each experiment will be contained within its own subfolder and they will all be relatively small and simplistic.